wallacepck/tp/docs/DeveloperGuide.md

 1. Favourite a contact while all contacts are being shown

    1. Prerequisites: List all contacts using the `list` command.
-Ensure multiple contacts in the list and ensure first contact is not a favourite.
+Multiple contacts in the list.

+      1. If the first contact in the list is already labelled as favourite, enter `fav 1` to un-favourite the contact.

    2. Test case: `fav 1` <br>
    Expected: First contact will be labelled as favourite.
 Details of the new favourite contact to be shown in the status message.